statebacked/docs/blog/2023-09-18-your-backend-should-probably-be-a-state-machine/index.md

 <a href="https://www.statebacked.dev" style={{padding: "16px 24px", margin: "auto", backgroundColor: "#000000", color: "#ffffff", borderRadius: 4}}>Try State Backed for free</a>
 </div>

-[^1]: Technically, we’re talking about statecharts throughout this article because we want the expressivity benefits of hierarchical and concurrent states.
+[^1]: Technically, we’re talking about statecharts throughout this article because we want the expressivity benefits of hierarchical and parallel states.
 We’ll use the more common term just for familiarity.

 [^2]: This was pioneered by platforms like [Cadence](https://cadenceworkflow.io/docs/concepts/workflows).
 These platforms were a *huge* leap forward for proactive system design because they enabled cohesion in this type of software for the first time.
 The fact that we believe that state machines are a more suitable abstraction doesn't detract at all from the amazing advance that these platforms made.